To the Members of

 Report on Other Legal and Regulatory Requirements

-(c) The Balance Sheet the Statement of Pro t and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.
+c.
+The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these standalone nancial statements of theCompany and the operating effectiveness of such controls refer to our separate ReportinAnnexure B.
+f.
+With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these standalone financial statements of theCompany and the operating effectiveness of such controls refer to our separate Report in"Annexure B".

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses; and